Fedacc/kubernetes-ibm-cloud-getting-started/create_kube_cluster.md

 In order to create a kubernetes cluster on IBM Cloud you have to create an account.
 The starting point is to register on [IBM Cloud](https://cloud.ibm.com/registration)

-> :warning: **If you are an IBM employee**: do register to IBM Cloud with your work email address
+> ❗️ **If you are an IBM employee**: please do register to IBM Cloud with your work email address

-> :warning: **If you are a student of a university**: IBM has some specific programs for the universities, so it is highly likely that you can access the [Academic Initiative](https://https://www.ibm.com/academic/)!
+> ❗️ **If you are a student of a university**: IBM has some specific programs for the universities, so it is highly likely that you can access the [Academic Initiative](https://https://www.ibm.com/academic/)!
 Reach out to your professors to learn more.

 ![IBM Cloud Registration form](/img/ibm-cloud-registration.png)